 - Animated Music Video: Gomenasai.

 - How far did Shapovalov take it?
-Early publicity photos of the girls in school uniforms included pictures of them spreading their legs with their panties in clear view, and pictures of Lena sitting on the toilet◊; he also forced them to strip each other out of their schoolgirl outfits while performing on stage.
-Shapovalov's firing came largely from the girls becoming tired of being his fetish fuel.
+Early publicity photos of the girls in school uniforms included pictures of them spreading their legs with their panties in clear view, and pictures of Lena sitting on the toilet; he also forced them to strip each other out of their schoolgirl outfits while performing on stage.
+Shapovalov's firing came largely from the girls becoming tired of being his fetish.

 - Bifauxnen: Early Yulia.

-- Breakup Song: Arguably every song on Dangerous and Moving.
+- Break-Up Song: Plenty of songs on Dangerous and Moving. and Waste Management.

 - Meta example is "Never Forget," a song Lena wrote about Yulia after the duo disbanded in early 2011.